wmeints/effective-llm-applications/manuscript/04-the-art-and-nonsense-of-prompt-engineering.md

 #### Top-P

 The important bit to understand about an LLM in relation output sampling is this.
 The final layer of a LLM performs a softmax calculation.
-The neural network predicts output values between -1 and +1.
-The softmax calculation turns these values into a probability distribution.
-Each of the possible output tokens (words, numbers, etc.) is assigned a value adding up to a total of one.
+The neural network doesn't produce words, it produces numbers that we have to translate into numbers.
+The numbers it produces are typically negative and range from 0 to values well into -200 range.
+The softmax output layer turns these values into a probability distribution.
+Each position in the output layer represents a possible output token (words, numbers, etc.) .
+Each of the possible output tokens is assigned a value adding up to a total of one.
 The higher the value, the more likely the token is to be the next token in the output.

 From this probability distribution we could simply select the token with the highest probability as the output.
 However, this leads to repetitive and boring output.
 We can